abdulazizbimany/zancinema_project/README.md

 # zancinema_project
-A zancinema project, is a final project on the Interactive Website Development course from The State university of Zanzibar (SUZA) that was done by a group of 4 people including Abdulaziz Said Soud, Hussein Kheir Makame, Omar Mkubwa Omar and Salim Maulid Salum.
+A Zancinema project, is a final project of the Interactive Website Development course from The State university of Zanzibar (SUZA) that was done by Abdulaziz Said Soud as a student of diploma for Computer Science in that University and other three members.

 *********** **End** **User** **Section** (**FRONT**) ***********